scrapinghub/splash/docs/scripting-tutorial.rst

     for Lua and a button to submit a script to ``execute``.
 Visit http://127.0.0.1:8050/ (or whatever host/port Splash is listening to).

+    To run scripts from your programming environment you need to figure out how to send HTTP requests.
+Check :ref:`using-http-api` FAQ section - it contains recipes for some of the common setupts (e.g. Python + requests library).

 Entry Point: the "main" Function
 --------------------------------